AdamBelloum/Tutorials/Introduction-to-ai/docs/Teaching-assesment-GenAI-era.md

 # Bottom‑up: local initiatives (overview)

-- **Faculty of Science (FNWI)**
+**Faculty of Science (FNWI)**
-  - Thematic meetings on “GenAI and assessment” with exam committees and programme directors.
+  - Themaics meetings on “GenAI and assessment” with exam committees and programme directors.
-  - Shared examples from programmes (e.g. Mathematics & SFM, SE/SNE) on GenAI‑resilient assessment.
+  - Shared examples from programmes on GenAI‑resilient assessment.

-- **Programmes and departments**
+**Programmes and departments**
-  - Software Engineering & SNE: discussions on “AI‑first” workflows and AI‑resilient assessment.
+  - SE & SNE: discussions on “AI‑first” workflows and AI‑resilient assessment.
-  - Mathematics & SFM: verifiable/non‑verifiable grading rules and thesis defense redesign.
+  - Math & SFM: verifiable/non‑verifiable grading rules and thesis defense redesign.

+---

+# Bottom‑up: local initiatives (overview)

-- **Teaching & Learning Centres (TLCs)**
+**Teaching & Learning Centres (TLCs)**
   - AI literacy e‑learning and workshops (“AI & Assessment”).
   - Advice on course‑ and programme‑level changes.
   - Support for pilots and an assessment network where staff share experiences.